An Unparalleled Impact on American Visual Arts

-In 1995, the Art Students League of New York received generous gifts of property and funding from the family of the late artist and League instructor Vaclav Vytlacil for the establishment of the Art Students League's Vytlacil Campus.
-Located in historic Sparkill, New York (Rockland County), the beautiful property is on 15 acres of wooded grounds near the west bank of the Hudson River, south of the Tappan Zee Bridge, and a half hour's drive from Manhattan.
-The facilities include a restored residence and barn of Vaclav Vytlacil and historic properties comprising the house, library and gallery.
-The studios include the Trudy & Henry Gillette painting studio, the newly built sculpture studio which includes a foundry, metal forging and welding facilities and a large walk-in kiln.
+In 1995, the Art Students League of New York received generous gifts of property and funding from the family of the late artist and League instructor Vaclav Vytlacil for the establishment of the Art Students League’s Vytlacil Campus.
+Located in historic Sparkill, New York (Rockland County), the beautiful property is on 15 acres of wooded grounds near the west bank of the Hudson River, south of the Tappan Zee Bridge, and a half hour’s drive from Manhattan.
+The League Residency at Vyt, opened in 2007, attracts artists from around the world for four- or eight-week residencies.

 As the landscape of art education continues to evolve at an unprecedented pace, the League is in an enviable position.
-Its unique legacy of artistic training and a recent increase in the size of its endowment - the result of the sale of air rights and philanthropic gifts - make it possible for the League to maintain and build on its heritage, including subsidizing tuition, while refining its activities for the future and meeting the needs of a new generation of artists.
+Its unique legacy of artistic training and strong financial position make it possible for the League to maintain and build on its heritage — including its commitment to affordable tuition — and meet the needs of a new generation of artists.